Tiagoquix/firefox-annoyances/README.md

-# Firefox Annoyances
+# Introduction
 Mozilla Firefox is a great browser.
-But Mozilla keeps introducing useless features in their browser in order to "keep up" with competition.
-As of 27 October 2025, a great recent example would be the new Machine Learning / Artificial Intelligence features.
+However, Mozilla keeps introducing useless/bloated Machine Learning (Artificial Intelligence) features in their browser in order to "keep up" with competition.

 I find them annoying, but there are many inconsistent recommendations across the internet to disable them in `about:config`.
 This repository shall serve as a centralized way for users to contribute new preferences as a quick way for people to use in their `user.js`.

-What is useless/bloat is subjective, but this is my personal list, and I think it could be of help for more people.

-This project is intended to be simple and not a big general template; it's more of an additional simple thing to already existing projects.
-As long as Mozilla doesn't add more annoyances, this project should have a low count of preferences changes.

-I recommend you to stick to vanilla Firefox and apply custom prefs on top of it instead of using forks such as LibreWolf.
+# Deactivations

+This project focuses on simplicity.
+The following components are currently disabled:

+- Everything that uses Machine Learning — this includes in-browser local translations and alternative text that is auto-generated for PDF files.
+- Mozilla self-promotion inside their Firefox browser (Mozilla VPN, Mozilla Focus, "More from Mozilla" and so on).

 # How to use
-This .js can be used as a standalone file, but I made it for personal use and I'd recommend you to use it in conjuction with [Arkenfox's user.js](https://github.com/arkenfox/user.js).
+The `annoyances.js` file can be used as a standalone file, but I would recommend you to use it in conjuction with [Arkenfox's user.js](https://github.com/arkenfox/user.js).
 It's a great template, and things that are covered there won't be covered here.

-To use this as a standalone thing, you can download the `annoyances.js` file, install it into the "Root Directory" of the Firefox profile you are using (see `about:profiles`) and rename it to `user.js`.
+To use this as a standalone thing, you can download the `annoyances.js` file, install it into the `Root Directory` of the Firefox profile you are using (see `about:profiles`) and rename it to `user.js`.

-To use it in conjuction with Arkenfox, copy the entirety of the `annoyances.js` contents and append them to your `user-overrides.js` file.
+To use it in conjuction with Arkenfox, append the contents of `annoyances.js` to your `user-overrides.js` file.

 Contributions, criticsm and suggestions are welcome!
-Feel free to open issues/PRs to discuss additions, changes and removals.
-[But try to keep it simple, stupid!](https://en.wikipedia.org/wiki/KISS_principle)
+Feel free to open issues or pull requests to discuss additions, changes and removals.

 # Syntax explanation
 ```javascript